Princess Beatrice praises her mother on school visit to read prize-winning book

 The princess visited West Thornton Primary School in Croydon to read from a picture book which won the Oscar’s Book Prize this year.

-Princess Beatrice praised her mother Sarah, Duchess of York as she attended a primary school in London to read an award-winning picture book to pupils.
+Princess Beatrice praised her mother, Sarah, Duchess of York, as she read an award-winning picture book to pupils at a primary school in south London.

 Beatrice, 35, said she “grew up with an incredible mum” as she reflected on the importance of storytelling for young people and their development during a visit to West Thornton Primary School in Croydon.